 I procrastinated about completing something I had put off for many years.
 Then I finally realised that it was something that I did not want to do.
 I changed my plan, looked at other options and found the answer to my problem.
-You too can learn from your situation and decide whether you are enjoying what you are doing or is it so dull that you never get around to it.
+You too can learn from your situation and decide whether you are enjoying what you are doing or whether is it so dull that you never get around to it.

 Sometimes it is good for us to do things we do not like doing.
 However, when it comes to completing projects that lead us to success, we need to look at the circumstances and see if there is another option.
-It is no use putting in the wasted effort if you are not enthusiastic or excited about what you are doing.
+It is no use putting in wasted effort if you are not enthusiastic or excited about what you are doing.

 Are you procrastinating because you do not have the right things around to make the job easier?

 Do you not sort the bills and paperwork because you do not have a desk or a designated area?
-Alternatively, do you not fold away the washing because the closets and draws are full?
+Alternatively, do you not fold away the washing because the closets and drawers are full?

 Do you not write because you do not have a computer?

 I received my first computer (many years ago), as a gift from a friend.
 It was very basic, with not enough RAM for an internet connection, in fact, a little 250MB in total!
 However, for writing purposes, it worked well as a word processor.
 So you can imagine I procrastinated a fair amount because of its lack of connection.
 Eventually, I bought a new computer and that meant that there were no excuses left for me to procrastinate.

 The point of that little story is that whatever it is that you need to make the job easier, do it.
 Find a desk, a filing cabinet, more space, whatever it takes to organise and remove your trouble areas to help you get on with it and stop procrastinating.